-So far I’ve only shown the same capabilities in the rules file as you’ve got with he plain text blacklist and whitelist files.
+So far, I’ve only shown the same capabilities in the rules file as you’ve got with the plain text blacklist and whitelist files.
 However, I’ve also identified some more powerful features, though I’m not entirely sure on how they’re supposed to work.
 The sample size was rather small and I’ve had more trouble verifying these, although I do my guesses as to their application are pretty spot on.
 Some documentation from AdSense would be of great help here!
 I’ll provide a more complex example, and then move on to speculate about how it all hangs together afterwards.

 As I’ve already mentioned, I can only speculate on the exact purposes of the section, source, target, and rss elements.
 However, my educated guesses as to their purposes are as follows:

 A section’s source identifies a partial URL that your readers visit on your website.
 While on this section, as identified by their source, matched content should preferably recommend content that match the URLs of the identified target addresses.
-This seems correct given the format, but I’ve been unable to confirm that this is how it actually works.
+This seems correct given the format, but I’ve been unable to confirm that this is how it works.
 Recommendations seem to still be at AdSense’s discretion.